tazama-lf/tazama-project/.github/ISSUE_TEMPLATE/feature_request.md

 ## Definition of Ready

-##### Review the [Tazama Contribution Guide](https://github.com/frmscoe/docs/blob/main/Community/Tazama-Contribution-Guide.md) for more detailed information on our definition of ready.

 - [ ] Design and architecture complete
 - [ ] Committee approvals complete
 - [ ] User story/ies prioritized in the product backlog